pingcap/docs-cn/dynamic-config.md

 show config where type='tikv' and name='log.level'
 ```

-### Modify TiKV configuration online
+### Modify TiKV configuration dynamically

 > **Note:**
 >
-> - After changing TiKV configuration items online, the TiKV configuration file is automatically updated.
+> - After dynamically changing TiKV configuration items, the TiKV configuration file is automatically updated.
 However, you also need to modify the corresponding configuration items by executing `tiup edit-config`; otherwise, operations such as `upgrade` and `reload` will overwrite your changes.
 For details of modifying configuration items, refer to [Modify configuration using TiUP](/maintain-tidb-using-tiup.md#modify-the-configuration).
 > - After executing `tiup edit-config`, you do not need to execute `tiup reload`.

 When using the `set config` statement, you can modify the configuration of a single instance or of all instances according to the instance address or the component type.